 - Check All the Misspelled Words.

-Every now and then, everyone makes typos, and some of those errors are not obvious at a glance.
+Everyone makes typos, and some of those errors are not obvious.
 To make it easier, you can run a spell checker.
 Usually, there is a built-in spell checker in your word processing software.

-- Find Double Spaces at the End of Sentences and Replace Into One.
+- Find Double Spaces at the End of Sentences and Replace them Into One.

-If you’re using Microsoft Word, you can access the find-and-replace tool by pressing Ctrl+H. Tap the spacebar twice in “find” and once in “replace”, and hit enter.
+Using Microsoft Word, you can access the find-and-replace tool by pressing Ctrl+H. Tap the spacebar twice in “find” and once in “replace,” and hit enter.
 Then click the replace button for your Microsoft Word document.

 - Fix Punctuation Errors.

-If you’re struggling with a certain punctuation mark, a quick Google search will show you how to correctly use punctuation.
+If you’re struggling with a certain punctuation mark, a quick Google search will show you how to use punctuation correctly.

 - Identify and Cut Crutch Words.